Create MATLAB Reinforcement Learning Environments

 For simple environments, you can define a custom environment object by creating an

-At the beginning of each training episode, the agent prepares the environment for training by setting the initial conditions using the reset function.
+At the beginning of each training episode, the agent calls the reset function to set the environment initial condition.
 For example, you can specify known initial state values or place the environment into a random initial state.

-The step function defines the dynamics of the environment; that is, how the state changes in response to agent actions.
+The step function defines the dynamics of the environment, that is, how the state changes as a function of the current state and the agent action.
 At each training time step, the state of the model is updated using the step function.

 For more complex environments, you can define a custom environment by creating and modifying a template environment.
 To create a custom environment: